deanlan/TexasAI/README.md

-# TexasAI is AI tool for Texas Hold'em Poker
+# TexasAI is an AI tool for Texas Hold'em Poker